Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 \subsection{Experiments on synthetic questionnaire data}

-We examined the effectiveness of BCV and other algorithms on estimating the number of latent factors in a synthetic dataset, for \ref{eqt:model} against $\ell_1$-regularized NMF ($\ell_1$-NMF) \cite{cichocki2009fast} and factor analysis with promax rotation (FA-promax) \cite{hendrickson1964promax} as factors can be correlated.
-Both \ref{eqt:model} and $\ell_1$-NMF were initialized with NNDSVD \cite{boutsidis2008svd}, and the sparsity ($\beta = 1\mathrm{e}{-1}$) and stopping criterion (relative iteration convergence tolerance $\epsilon < 1\mathrm{e}{-3})$ for fairness.
-The estimation method for FA was minimum residual.

-We generated a synthetic questionnaire with $k^*=10$ factors.
-To generate a $200 \times 10$ latent factor matrix $W$ (Figure~\ref{fig:synthetic} left), we first define a matrix $D$, a binary matrix in which columns are correlated with a step-like pattern.
+Our first experiment was aimed at examining the effectiveness of BCV and other algorithms at estimating the number of latent factors when paired with the three factorization methods.
+To that effect we generated a realistic synthetic questionnaire with $k^*=10$ factors as ground truth.
+To generate a $200 \times 10$ latent factor matrix $W$ (Figure~\ref{fig:synthetic} left), we first defined a matrix $D$, a binary matrix in which columns are correlated in a step-like pattern.
 Each column is present in isolation for 20 participants, and in tandem with another for 10 more, to synthesize correlation between factors.
 Then an entry of $W[i, j]$ is defined as